 The collateral for public entities' deposits in financial institutions is held in the name of the State Treasurer under a program established by the Mississippi State Legislature and is governed by Section 27-105-5, Miss.
 Code Ann.
 (1972).
 Under this program, the entity's funds are protected through a collateral pool administered by the State Treasurer.
 Financial institutions holding deposits of public funds must pledge securities as collateral against those deposits.
 In the event of failure of a financial institution, securities pledged by that institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Depository Insurance Corporation.
+All of the City's funds eligible to be included in the state's collateral pool program were properly included and were fully collateralized as of September 30, 2020.

-The carrying amount of the City's deposits with financial institutions was \$933,979 on September 30, 2019, and the total of all bank balances was \$970,275.
+The carrying amount of the City's deposits with financial institutions was \$1,162,674 on September 30, 2020, and the total of all bank balances was \$1,121,838.